Junk food is a term applied to foods and drinks that are high in kilojoules and have added saturated fat, sugars and salt.

-- Be consistent in your response to requests (pestering) for foods.
+- Be consistent in your response to requests (pestering) for food.

 - Involve children in the shopping experience.
-This helps distract children, reduces boredom and provides an opportunity for learning.
+This distracts them, reduces boredom and provides an opportunity for learning.

 - Give them some choice in the food (e.g. picking the shape of pasta).

 - Use a shopping list.
-Children can assist by marking off the list and the list can be used to refuse a request not on it.
+Children can assist by marking off the list and the list can be used to avoid a request not on it.

 - Setting boundaries at a young age was one technique that was seen as effective in reducing pestering behaviour.